OursBlanc42/hangman-js/README.md

 - Word library in **French** (approx 100 words)
 - Visual life system (with heart, and with small drawings)
 - Visual effect if game over or victory
+- Show the answer when the game is over

 ## Preview
 Here is a quick preview of the game: